Zachary-MacArthur/Zachary-MacArthur/README.md

 * 💻   Currently building a self-hosted music streaming archive .
 * 🌐   Experimenting with sound / live coding using MaxMSP, SuperCollider, and Pure Data.
 * ⛵   Volunteer Open Library Developer at the Internet Archive.
-* 🎓   Bachelor of Fine Arts, B.F.A Major in Intermedia/Cyberarts Minor in Electroacoustic Studies.
+* 🎓   Bachelor of Fine Arts, B.F.A Major in Intermedia Cyberarts, Minor in Electroacoustic Studies.

 ## Technologies & Tools